by Dr. Bianca Drennan, ND

 Common culprits of weight gain, poor concentration, skin conditions, allergies, blood sugar dysregulation, and low energy – they also strain the liver.
 By eliminating (or reducing consumption of) these foods, the burden on the liver is decreased, leading to decreased inflammation and enhanced liver function.
 Plus, these foods are often found in processed and baked goods, which should be limited in a healthy lifestyle anyway.

-Although the liver plays the most significant role in detoxification, if digestive function is impaired, there is a decreased ability to eliminate these toxins.
+Although the liver plays the most significant role in detoxification, if the digestive function is impaired, there is a decreased ability to eliminate these toxins.
 If we were to enhance liver detoxification without enhancing bowel function, those toxins would circulate in the body and build up.
 Therefore, it is imperative to optimize digestion and bowels to properly detox.
 Probiotics are a fantastic source of beneficial bacteria that improve bowel regularity and decrease gas and bloating.
 Probiotics are best taken in capsule form.
 Unfortunately, most people get their probiotics from yogurt which is not most effective.
 By the time the yogurt reaches the store, it is uncertain how many of the bacteria survived.
 Since these bacteria are live organisms, it is important for them to be properly stored and transported.
 Look for a multi-strain probiotic with at least 10-11 billion CFU per capsule.
 For the best dose for you, consult your Naturopathic Doctor

 Sleep is your body’s reset button.
 Sleep helps to regulate digestive, neurologic, and metabolic processes.
 It also helps to regulate blood sugar, cravings, and appetite – all of which contribute to a healthier lifestyle.
 Without sleep, the above suggestions will not be able to exert their fullest effect.